 B.S., Exercise Science from Georgia State University

-English, J.A., & Wan, C. (in press).
+English, J.A., & Wan, C. (2018).
 Undergraduate research and student success: A model for cultural competency as a mediator.
 Scholarship and Practice of Undergraduate Research.

 English, J. A. (2016).
 A digital literacy initiative in Honors: Perceptions of students and instructors about its impact on learning and pedagogy.
 Journal of the National Collegiate Honors Council, 17(2), 125-156.